Our planet performance

 How we work

-Climate change and nature loss are major global challenges and serious threats to food security in many parts of the world.
-The quest to decarbonize food has long been underway, but efforts are stepping up, driven by new regulation and consumer demand.
+Climate change, nature loss and food security are major global challenges.
+The decarbonization of the food system is non-negotiable if the goals of the Paris agreement are to be met.
 Our contribution is twofold: reducing greenhouse gas emissions and nature impact from our own operations, and developing new, sustainable solutions for farmers, food companies, heavy industry and transportation.

 As almost 90% of Yara’s energy consumption is related to the production of ammonia, the key component in our fertilizers, we focus on optimizing the energy efficiency and intensity of our ammonia units to reduce GHG emissions.
 We do this by setting specific energy and GHG reduction targets for each plant, benchmarking our performance, and carrying out energy efficiency diagnostics and audits that result in systematic improvement actions.
 We are also well positioned to lead the development of low-emission ammonia as a means to decarbonize crop production, and the shipping and power sectors.

-Yara aims to support agriculture in its transformation to become climate-neutral and nature-positive.
-We do this by developing and facilitating sustainable farming practices that impact positively on crop and soil quality, increase nutrient and water use efficiency, and reduce GHG emissions from agricultural soils.
+Yara aims to support agriculture in its transformation to support the goals of the Paris agreement and the Global Biodiversity Framework.
+We do this by developing and facilitating sustainable farming practices that impact positively on crop and soil quality, increase nutrient and water use efficiency, and enhancing nutrient use efficiency.

-We recognize the urgent nature of the climate crisis, and we are positioning Yara to play an important role in driving change and value creation for the future.
-We will expand our knowledge sharing to create a measurable, positive global impact in order to help feed the world and contribute to a responsible food system while protecting nature, reducing emissions, and improving livelihoods.
+We recognize the urgent nature of the climate crisis, and our knowledge can contribute to a responsible food system while protecting nature, reducing emissions, and improving livelihoods.
 Our ambition of ‘Growing a Nature-Positive Food Future’ entails a commitment to helping stall the new cultivation of natural land while protecting precious water, soil, health and biodiversity.

 Planet icon Planet performance